akaiser/yaansi/README.md

 # yaansi

-Yet another ANSI implementation to color your terminal!
+Yet another ANSI implementation!
+A utility package to color your terminal.

 Notable source: https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797